Emergency room (ER) in Manchester, New Hampshire

 Will filling out paperwork delay my treatment?

+No, you’re required to sign a consent form for medical treatment – unless you’re unconscious or arrived by ambulance or helicopter.
+For patients under age 18, a parent or legal guardian must complete and sign the paperwork.
 Creating a record of your visit begins with the registration process.
 You will need to provide personal health information, family medical history and medical insurance information.
 To make this process quick and easy, please remember to bring a list of your current medications and dosages, the name of your primary care doctor, your insurance card and a list of allergies.
-After your visit, the emergency department at Catholic Medical Center will notify your primary care doctor for follow-up care.
+After your visit, the emergency room at Catholic Medical Center will notify your primary care doctor for follow-up care.

 How and when do I pay for my treatment?